Rhode Island Commodore

-Rhode Island Commodore, is Rhode Island's highest honor, and an honorary title bestowed upon individuals by approval of the Governor of Rhode Island.
+Rhode Island Commodore is Rhode Island's highest honor and an honorary title bestowed upon individuals by approval of the governor of Rhode Island.
 It is not a military rank, requires no duties, and carries with it no pay or other compensation.
-However, the Rhode Island Commodores are organized as a non-profit, non-partisan organization with the purpose "to assist and stimulate economic enterprise within Rhode Island by direct action through education, economic promotion, and hospitality."
+However, the Rhode Island Commodores since 1975 have been organized as a non-profit, non-partisan organization with the purpose "to assist and stimulate economic enterprise within Rhode Island by direct action through education, economic promotion, and hospitality."

 Organizational history

-The Rhode Island Commodores was established in 1968 by then governor John H. Chafee.
-Commissions as a Rhode Island Commodore have always been given to prominent citizens who are business or civic leaders in Rhode Island upon nomination by a commodore and appointment by the governor.
-The Governor of Rhode Island, currently Daniel McKee, serves as commander-in-chief of the Commodores and the organization led by its admiral, currently Colin P. Kane and its board of directors.
-It is administered by the quasi-public Rhode Island Economic Development Corporation, and its director, currently Marcel A. Valois, serves as vice admiral and as an ex officio member of the board of directors.
-As of 2011, there are about 260 Rhode Island Commodores.
+The honorary title of Rhode Island Commodore was established in 1968 by then governor John H. Chafee.
+Commission as a Rhode Island Commodore is bestowed upon prominent citizens who are business or non-elected civic leaders in Rhode Island upon nomination by an active Commodore, recommendation by the board of directors, and appointment by the governor.
+On 23 December 1975, during the administration of Governor Philip Noel, the Rhode Island Commodores was incorporated as a not-for-profit corporation in Rhode Island with Noel and four Rhode Island business leaders including Joseph Samuels "Dody" Sinclair, the chairman of the Outlet Company as initial incorporators.
+The Governor of Rhode Island, currently Daniel McKee, serves as commander-in-chief of the Commodores, and the organization led by its admiral, currently Jonathan Duffy, and its board of directors.
+The organization is administered as an auxiliary to the quasi-public Rhode Island Commerce Corporation (aka RI Commerce, formerly known as the Rhode Island Economic Development Corporation).
+The RI Commerce director, currently Elizabeth Tanner, serves as vice admiral of the Commodores, and she serves as an ex officio member of the board of directors.
+In 2011, there were about 260 Rhode Island Commodores.
 Prominent speakers are often featured at meetings of the Commodores, but in 2011 the Rhode Island press criticized the organization for their long-held policy of excluding reporters from their privately held meetings.